colinmeinke/universal-redux-router/README.md

 route and then makes a list of additional actions we need to dispatch.

-It also handles browser history.
+It also includes a few conveniences like updating scroll position on navigation and handling browser history.

 ```js
 import { routerMiddleware } from 'universal-redux-router';